Ingenjorsarbete-For-Klimatet/ifk-smhi/docs/strang-example.md

 Also here, the datetime input can be in either `str` or `datetime` formats.

-The return objects is of type `StrangMultiPointModel`.
+The return objects is of type `StrangMultiPoint`.
 For a full list of available fields see
 [strang model](/ifk-smhi/strang-model/).